D3lt4lph4/papers/docs/imagedetection/fastrcnn.md

 - First RoIs are extracted from the image using the region proposal module;
 - Then the input image is fed to the feature extractor module to output a feature map;
-- Using the RoI pooling layer, a fixed length vector is extracted from the feature map for each proposal;
+- Using the RoI pooling layer, a fixed length vector is extracted from the feature map for each box proposal;
 - Finally, these fixed length vectors go through fully connected layer to give two different outputs, one with the classes and the other one with the coordinates corrected of the bounding box (nms after to remove duplicate predictions).

 ### The RoI pooling layer